benvessely/recipe/README.md

 ```
 in the command line from the root directory of your filesystem (or any other desired location).
 This should create a copy of the repository called `recipe` containing the repository from git.

-Then, there are some CSV files that are required by the function.
-They are too big to store using git, but they can be downloaded by visiting  [this link](https://fdc.nal.usda.gov/download-datasets), scrolling down to the Latest Downloads section, then in the row for the "SR Legacy" Data Type, click to download the file that says "April 2018 (CSV)".
-This should download the data needed for the project, which should not change, as this database is no longer updated as of 2018.
+There are some CSV files that are required for the calculation steps to work.
+They are too big to store using git, but they should be downloaded by visiting  [this link](https://fdc.nal.usda.gov/download-datasets), scrolling down to the Latest Downloads section, then in the row for the "SR Legacy" Data Type, clicking to download the file that says "April 2018 (CSV)".
+This should download the data needed for the project.
 Once you have the data downloaded, unzip it, rename the unzipped folder `nutrition_data`, and move this folder to the `src/main/resources/` directory within your `recipe` project.

 One important thing to note is that this data is still relevant, even if it hasn't been updated in some years, as the nutrition information for basic ingredients, like the ingredients in this database, have also not changed.